xregistry/spec/core/spec.md

 **`DELETE /GROUPs/gID/RESOURCEs/rID/versions`**

-- Delete a list of Versions, or all (and the Resource) is the list is absent
+- Delete a list of Versions, or all (and the Resource) if the list is absent

 **`DELETE /GROUPs/gID/RESOURCEs/rID/versions/vID`**